 Engage in self-soothing activities regularly

-If you find it difficult to regulate your emotions even with doing self-soothing activities, reach out for help.
+If you find it difficult to regulate your emotions even by doing self-soothing activities, reach out for help.
 One of our trained therapists can help you learn to better manage your emotions.

 Check out our related article, Six Ways to Use Emotions to Improve Your Life.